-SUB- ISSUE: Protection of natural areas ections between natural areas, and groundwater recharge land throughout the Distric communities, agencies and non-profits, as appropriate, to protect at in order to preserve and restore the resource quality, stormwater narge, wildlife habitat connection, and access to natural spaces d lowland areas.
-GOALS IMPL EMENTATION ITEM Α Identify and pursue opportunities to preserve and restore land within the 1 Review and revise land protection corridors and priorities to reflect current resource protection needs (e.g. recharge areas, unique resources, and land adjacent to District's resources). watershed that protect and restore high quality native plant communities and/or connect critical habitat areas.
-2 Work with member communities to set standards for development near and within the identified land protection corridors and to determine allowed uses within corridors that will provide necessary flexibility while preserving the water and habitat benefits of the corridor.
-3 Purchase property as land conservation opportunities arise within priority areas.
-4 Partner to conduct estate planning workshops and connection to land trusts. В Preserve and restore District owned easements 1 Develop and implement management plans for District owned easements.
-2 Restore the Brown's Creek Conservation Area by implementing the activities identified in the Management Plan which includes Natural Areas Management and Usage Implementation costs for a 10-year period. С Utilize space for public engagement/outreach 1 Work with adjacent landowners to create additional buffer to the Conservation Easement 2 Share and educate the public about the restoration activity and unique species
+SUB- ISSUE: Protection of natural area zones Protection of natural areas, connections between natural areas, and groundwater recharge zones POLICY: land throughout the Distri communities, agencies and non-profits, as appropriate, to protect it in order to preserve and restore the resource quality, stormwater narge, wildlife habitat connection, and access to natural spaces d lowland areas.
+GOALS IMPL IMPLEMENTATION ITEM Α Identify and pursue opportunities to preserve and restore land within the watershed based on the 1 Review and revise land protection corridors and priorities to reflect current resource protection needs (e.g. recharge areas, unique resources, and land adjacent to District's resources).
+Work with member communities to set standards for District's identified conservation priorities that protect and restore high quality native development near and within the identified land protection corridors and to determine allowed uses within corridors that will provide necessary flexibility while preserving the water and habitat benefits of the corridor. plant communities and/or connect critical habitat areas.
+33 Purchase property as land conservation opportunities arise within priority areas.
+Restore the Brown's Creek Conservation Area by implementing the activities identified in the Management Plan which includes Natural Areas Management and Usage Implementation costs for a 10 year period.
+4 Partner to conduct estate planning workshops and connection to land trusts B Preserve and restore District owned easements 1 Develop and implement management plans for District owned easements.
+2 Restore the Brown's Creek Conservation Area by implementing the activities identified in the Management Plan which includes Natural Areas Management and Usage Implementation costs for a 10-year period.
+C Utilize space for public engagement/outreach 1 Work with adjacent landowners to create additional buffer to the Conservation Easement 2 Share and educate the public about the restoration activity and unique species

-Table 70.
-Projected Expenditures (in 1,000's) for Land Conservation
+Table $\underline{\textbf{707053}}.$ Projected Expenditures (in 1,000's) for Land Conservation

-Implementation Activities 2017 2018 2019 2020 2021 2022 2023 2024 2025 2026 10-Yr Total Review and revise land protection corridors and priorities to reflect current resource protection needs (e.g. recharge areas) 20 - - - - 20
+Implementation Activities 2017 2018 2019 2020 2021 2022 2023 2024 2025 2026 10-Yr Total Review and revise land protection corridors and priorities to reflect current resource protection needs (e.g. recharge areas) 1 20 20